 A woodland walk at the Vyne

-Then we headed into the woods.
 You have a choice of three woodland trails, all of which are fairly short and very family-friendly.
 We chose the longest, the brown trail, a circular walk of about 2.3 miles.

-This flat, family-friendly route follows a woodland path next to the bubbling Wey Brook.
+This flat route follows a woodland path next to the bubbling Wey Brook.
 But, take care!
-When it’s winter it can get very muddy, so wear some wellies or walking shoes.
+When it’s winter it can get very muddy, so wear wellies or walking shoes.
 It can also be uneven underfoot, as there are a lot of roots on the pathway.

 Unfortunately, I wasn’t wearing mud-friendly shoes, so struggled in the mud.
-Luckily the latter part of the route is paved, so I completed the walk without slipping over!
+However, the latter part of the route is paved, so I completed the walk without slipping over!

 The brown trail takes about 40 minutes at a leisurely pace, but you could extend this if you want a longer walk.
-We saw very few people along the way so it’s ideal for social distancing.
-It’s also a great place for dog walking.
+It’s also an ideal place for dog walking.

 The Wetlands at the Vyne